 Have you ever held a job that you absolutely dreaded going to?
-Has there ever been a certain task that you had to complete as part of that job that made you want to resign?
+Has there ever been a certain task that you had to complete as part of the job description that made you want to resign?

 What about outside of the workplace, in your Christian life?
+Has God given you a job description you couldn’t handle?
 Has God ever asked you to do something that you dreaded?
 Or, is there one thing lurking that if God asked you to do, you would be inclined to say no and run far away?

 In today’s story of faith, I want to introduce you to a fellow believer who was given what appeared to be the worst job description ever.
 Despite being afraid, this brother in the Lord went willingly toward what made him fearful instead of running away.